 While you're in Pangasinan, spend an additional day or two to explore more of the province.
-Some activities in Pangasinan include the pilgrimage excursion where you can visit old churches and going on a food trip to taste the flavors of the province.
+Some activities in Pangasinan include the pilgrimage excursion where you can visit old churches and go on a food trip.

-Bohol in Visayas is one of the must-visit Philippine destination for beach lovers, nature lover, and divers.
+Bohol in the Visayas is one of the must-visit Philippine destinations for beach lovers, nature lovers, and divers.
 The main island of Bohol gives you access to more than 75 islands and islets such as Panglao Island, Balicasag Island, and Virgin Island.

 Bohol is home to both natural and man-made wonders.
 A must-do here is the countryside tour where you can visit the top attractions in Bohol and Panglao Island.

 One of the highlights of the countryside trips in Bohol is the Loboc River lunch buffet cruise tour.
-You can also do the Loboc River Ecotourism experience where you can try paddleboarding and ride mountain bikes.
+You can also do the Loboc River Ecotourism experience to try paddleboarding and ride mountain bikes.

 Panglao Island's most famous attraction is Alona Beach, one of the best beaches in the Philippines.
 Some of the best resorts and hotels in Bohol are lined up or near Panglao Island's Alona Beach.